 1. Methods

-Palynological isolation and identification were undertaken according to the China national standard (SY/T5915–2018) at the Chinese Academy of Geological Sciences (Beijing).
-The sample was first crushed into particles less than 1 mm in diameter before acid digestion in 30% hydrochloric acid (HCl) and 38% hydrofluoric acid (HF) removed carbonate and silicates, respectively.
-After this, samples were rinsed with distilled water until a neutral pH was achieved, and subsequent sieving of residues with a 10 μm nylon mesh.
+Palynological isolation and identification was undertaken according to the China national standard (SY/T5915–2018) at the Chinese Academy of Geological Sciences (Beijing).
+Each sample was first crushed into particles less than 1 mm in diameter before acid digestion in 30% hydrochloric acid (HCl) and 38% hydrofluoric acid (HF) to remove carbonate and silicates, respectively.
+After this, samples were rinsed with distilled water until a neutral pH was achieved, prior to sieving of residues with a 10 μm nylon mesh.

 Various chemical weathering indices were determined to quantify the intensity of subaerial chemical weathering.
-Of the widely used chemical weathering indices, the chemical index of alteration (CIA, Nesbitt and Young, 1982) is defined as Al2O3/(Al2O3+Na2O +CaO*+K2O)×100%, weathering index (WIP, Parker, 1970) is expressed as CaO*/0.7+2Na2O/0.35+2K2O/0.25 +MgO/0.9, and the variation trend of the chemical index of weathering (CIW, Harnois, 1988) is defined as Al2O3/(Al2O3+CaO +Na2O) × 100%.
-The above chemical weathering indices are calculated using molecular proportions, and CaO* means the CaO in silicate minerals.
+Of the widely used chemical weathering indices, the chemical index of alteration (CIA, Nesbitt and Young, 1982) is defined as Al2O3/(Al2O3+Na2O +CaO*+K2O)×100%, the weathering index of Parker (WIP, Parker, 1970) is expressed as CaO*/0.7+2Na2O/0.35+2K2O/0.25 +MgO/0.9, and the variation trend of the chemical index of weathering (CIW, Harnois, 1988) is defined as Al2O3/(Al2O3+CaO +Na2O) × 100%.
+The above chemical weathering indices are calculated using molecular proportions, and CaO* refers to the CaO in silicate minerals.
 Silicate CaO is corrected by first subtracting phosphate CaO based on P2O5 content (Fedo et al., 1995) and then making CaO* = NaO if the molar content of remaining CaO is higher than that of Na2O, otherwise using the remaining CaO as the CaO* (e.g., Xu and Shao, 2018; Zhang et al., 2019).
 A third chemical weathering index, τNa, denotes the chemical depletion of sodium in weathering materials relative to the fresh parent rocks using Zr or Ti as immobile elements (Rasmussen et al., 2011).
 It is calculated in this study as Nam/Tim/(NaS/TiS)−1, where Nam and Tim represent the concentrations of Na and Ti in the analyzed mudstones in the study area, and NaS and TiS mean the concentrations of Na and Ti in the average source rock from the southern NCP (Gao et al., 1998).

 2. Paleofloral reconstruction and paleoclimatological inferences of palynological records

-In this study, we carried out a detailed experimental analysis on 26 pollen samples from the Sunjiagou Formation in the Dayulin section of the Yiyang Coalfield in the southern North China Plate (NCP).
+We carried out a detailed experimental analysis on 26 pollen samples from the Sunjiagou Formation in the Dayulin section of the Yiyang Coalfield in the southern North China Plate (NCP).
 In the middle part of the Sunjiagou Formation (samples YY-1 to YY-10), abundant palynological fossils were isolated from greyish-green mudstone and/or argillaceous sandstone, while in the upper part of the Sunjiagou Formation (samples YY-11 to YY-27), almost no palynological fossils were isolated from purplish-red mudstone, and only a very small amount of palynological fossils were isolated from sample YY-11.
 A previous study shows the extinction of terrestrial floras was marked by the loss of ~54% (14/26) of genera and ~88% (28/32) of species of plant genera in the gymnosperm-dominated assemblage of the Sunjiagou Formation in the NCP (Chu et al., 2019).
 Therefore, we conducted repeated (3 times) extraction experiments for palynological fossil samples from the purplish-red mudstone in the upper part of the Sunjiagou Formation, and the sample weight of each experiment was 3 times that of the national standard (SY/T5915 2018) sample (ca. 300g).
-Finally, we still did not extract enough palynological fossils for systematic analysis, which may be related to the low palynological content in the purplish-red mudstone.
+Despite this, we still did not extract enough palynological fossils for systematic analysis, which is a function of the low palynological content in the purplish-red mudstone.